andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 headphones that should connect to the phone once I'm within a certain distance.
 Unfortunately, due to point #1, I'll have to make the hike again.
 Woof.

-So I have a battle plan - retrace my steps and fire up the headphones every so often to see if they'll connect.
+So I create a battle plan - retrace my steps and fire up the headphones every so often to see if they'll connect.
 Hell, it's worth a shot.

-I slide off the lift and lethargically mope up the hiking trail once more, cursing myself for being so careless with my pocket zipper.
-Eventually I find myself atop the Groswold chute and throw a Hail Mary, turning on the headphones to see if it's right up here at the top.
+I slide off the lift and lethargically mope up the hiking trail once more, cursing myself for being so negligent with my pocket zipper.
+Eventually I find myself back atop Groswold and throw a Hail Mary.
+I turn the headphones on right here at the top to see if they'll connect.

 No luck.

-I make a few turns down from the top & try again.
+So I make a few turns down from the top & try again.
 Nothing.

 A few more turns.
 No sir.